Rooting Android Phones: What Rooting Means and Should You Do It?

 As Kelso does, he also cautions that inexperienced users should not go this route.
 “It’s harder on some devices than others because the hardware manufacturers and/or the cellular carriers typically modify Android for their particular devices.”

 Regardless of your carrier, you should still be able to take advantage of these hidden Android hacks.
+Quick note: rooting is different than doing a factory reset—here’s what to know if you want to factory reset an Andriod.

 Why root your phone?